fabianokafor369/Bk-trees-and-Levenshtein-distance/README.md

 # Bk-trees-and-Levenshtein-distance
-A python implementation of bk trees and Levenshtein distances
+A python implementation of a Levenshtein distances calculator and its use in constructing Burkhard-Keller tree(BK tree)